malchata/yall.js/README.md

 ## Contributing

 If you have an idea, file an issue and let's talk about it.
 Unsolicited pull requests for new features will generally be rejected unless those requests contain bug fixes.
+Please see [`CONTRIBUTING.md`](https://github.com/malchata/yall.js/blob/master/CONTRIBUTING.md) for more details.

 ## Special thanks